ITZzNismo/IMS-Starter/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 1. Download/clone the IMS-Starter into your local machine.
 2. Open up your chosen IDE.
 3. Import the project from your files.
 4. Open the Runner class and press run.
 5. Follow the instructions in the console.
-6. Open and edit other classes for testing and development purposes
+6. Open and edit other classes for testing and development purposes.

 ### Prerequisites